FAQ

 All the editing, processing, mixing and mastering is done with software on digital audio files.
 Since today's world is digital downloads and streaming, it's a better approach.
 Even in the case of physical media such as vinyl or cassettes, digital files are delivered to the manufacturer.
 And yes, it can sound as good or better than anything you can do with analog gear these days.
 I owned plenty of hardware over a 20 year period and there's not a single piece I wish I still had.

 In the last ten years, everything has gone digital — CDs always were; streaming and Bandcamp digital copies are; every vinyl pressing plant takes digital master copies only; the worst digital audio is still way better than the fidelity you need for cassettes.
 Digital masters also make it less expensive to have different versions.
-Most projects I do a streaming version for Spotify, iTunes, etc. and a specific one for vinyl, CD, cassette, etc.

-Vinyl might be the only arguable case but lathe mastering has gotten sophisticated in the last 10-15 years so there's no longer a need to do a "vinyl master."
+Vinyl might be the only arguable case but lathe mastering has gotten sophisticated enough in the last 10-15 years so there's no longer a need to do a "vinyl master."
 Lathe engineers are just fine with CD quality audio - 44.1kHz/16 bit with a true peak ceiling below -0.3dB and a lufs (perceived listening volume) anywhere between -12 to -10dB average.
 The lathe cutter will apply RIAA curves (this has always been the case) and should be able to do dynamic cuts with look-ahead controllers (like the Pitch18, etc.)